universal-tool-calling-protocol/go-utcp/README.md

 ### Features

-* Built-in transports for HTTP, CLI, Server-Sent Events, streaming HTTP, GraphQL, MCP and text-based providers.
+* Built-in transports for HTTP, CLI, Server-Sent Events, streaming HTTP, GraphQL, MCP, UDP and text-based providers.
 * Variable substitution via environment variables or `.env` files using `UtcpDotEnv`.
 * In-memory repository for storing providers and tools discovered at